christopher-besch/homepage/src/articles/17_forgejo_actions_notification/fogejo_actions_notification.md

 4. Now we can use the Delve console.
    For example you can do `break forgejo.org/services/mailer.(*mailNotifier).ActionRunNowDone`, `break forgejo.org/services/notify.ActionRunNowDone` and `continue`.
    Hit `Ctrl+C` to enter a Delve command and type `quit` to exit.

+### Debugging Tests
+Say you want to debug the unit test from above.
+Then you can use Delve with this command: `dlv test --build-flags "-tags='sqlite,sqlite_unlock_notify' -run TestGetRunBefore" forgejo.org/models/actions`
+If you want to debug something else, take a look at Forgejo's Makefile and find what command make the things you want to debug run.
+Just replace `go test` with `delve` and place all `go test` arguments in the `--build_flags` Delve argument.
+You can break on line numbers, too: `break ./models/actions/run_test.go:19`

 ## Forgejo's Observer Pattern
 TODO